 Cotton needs a lot of water to thrive.

-According to the World Wildlife Fund, it takes no less than 2,000 gallons of water to produce one cotton t-shirt—this is the equivalent of the water needed to sustain one person for close to 11 years.
+According to the World Wildlife Fund, it takes no less than 713 gallons of water to produce one cotton t-shirt—this is the equivalent of the water needed to sustain one person for two and a half years.
 Globally, cotton consumes 100 billion gallons of water every year.
 In order to provide this amount of irrigation, waterways in many developing countries are diverted to feed the cotton fields, often with devastating effects.

 A prime example of this—but far from the only one—is the Aral Sea, which is considered one of the biggest environmental disasters in human history.
 The Aral Sea was once the fourth largest body of inland water and vital to the surrounding communities and wildlife.
 But after major rivers that fed the Aral were diverted into irrigation canals to serve cotton farms, the sea turned into a dessert bigger than Belgium, Luxemburg, and the Netherlands combined.
 Twenty of the 24 native fish species are now extinct and many more fish and bird species are on the brink of extinction.
 Storms blow about an estimated 43 million metric tons of deadly agricultural chemicals left behind on the barren ground, destroying surrounding plant, animal, and human lives.
 Doctors Without Borders link downstream pesticides from the Aral Sea to the high incidence of miscarriages and deformities among the four million people living in affected areas.
 The region also suffers from the highest rate of throat cancer in the world.